KilliBruhh/KilliBruhh/README.md

 <details>
 <summary><h2>💬 Personal Info</h2></summary>
 My name is Killian Serluppens, i'm a student at Thomas more and like creating applications that make some tasks easier.
 I'm also spending some extra free time into learning new skills, like learning about algorithms, game dev, Linux, Flutter and mutch more!
-Some of my hobbies are: Chiro (Youth movement), Futsal and Calestenics
+Some of my hobbies are: Chiro (Youth movement), Futsal, Calestenics and Combat Sports!
 </details>